Getting Started

 Simulate your design!
 Change the value of the addressor input and see whether your decoder produces a true or false result for each number you assigned to the ROM.

-Let’s now make our top-level design a clocked one using a counter to form a custom addressor that will increment every clock cycle.
-Uing the waveform simulator we will be able to view the output of our circuit for all memory locations.
+Let's now modify our previous design to make it clocked (sequential).
+We use a counter to form a custom addressor that will increment every clock cycle.
+Using the waveform simulator we will be able to view the output of our circuit for all memory locations.
 In order to create such designs easily, ISSIE offers a Counter

 or Enable